exercism/docs/anatomy/tracks/config-json.md

 }
 ```

+The "Recommended Order" of the Practice Exercises on the website corresponds with the order of the exercises in the `practice` array.

 ## Concepts

 Each concept is an entry in the top-level `concepts` array.
 The following fields make up a concept: